rero/sonar.ch/content/service.md

 - As **dedicated independent portals**, each with their own distinct identity and policies.

-Swiss institutions of higher education interested in an institutional repository solution in the framework of SONAR have two possibilities:
+Swiss Higher Education Institutions interested in an institutional repository solution in the framework of SONAR have two possibilities:

 1. Wait for the first IRaaS deployment scheduled for mid-2019 (the multi-institutional form).
 2. In case of urgency, it is possible to temporarily subscribe to the <a href="https://doc.rero.ch/">RERO&nbsp;DOC</a> service provided by <a href="https://www.rero.ch/">RERO</a>.
 The migration to SONAR will then be taken care of by the SONAR team.